ebookr/ebookr/README.md

     <closedtag attr="value" />
     <opentag attr1="value" attr2="value">Some text</opentag>

 Extensions are added as parsers (runs through text to read metadata) and renderers (converts it into whatever output is required).
-Although many of these things are already available as extensions to the [markdown parsed by Pandoc](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown), these extensions aim to deliver more HTML counterparts to popular [LaTeX packages](http://en.wikibooks.org/wiki/LaTeX/Package_Reference).
+Although many of these things are already available as extensions to the [markdown parsed by Pandoc](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown), these extensions aim to deliver HTML counterparts to popular [LaTeX packages](http://en.wikibooks.org/wiki/LaTeX/Package_Reference).

 To learn more about creating your own extensions, read about the [Extensions API](https://github.com/ebookr/ebookr/wiki/Extensions-API).